Olujuwon/quiz-app/README.md

 # Quiz Application

+- ### About :
+This application is static, developed with React, redux and backend is served using Postman.
+Application is hosted on Amazon S3 and can be reached [HERE](http://reactquizapp.s3-website.eu-north-1.amazonaws.com/)

 - ### Clean code :
 I followed a component-based architecture, ensuring clear separation of concerns by breaking the UI into small, reusable, and self-contained components.
 All components were named consistently and descriptively,